shahumang23/weather-dashboard/README.md

 Created components based architecture so in future we can use same components to another application or same application

-Here i created 4 components
+Here i created 3 components

 - City selector
 - City's forecast (5 days)
 - City's forecast chart
+- Weather Overview

-And that components used into app.component.html
+And that components used into app.component.html as well as weather-overview.component.html

 ***